plone/volto/docs/source/addons/index.md

 module.exports = { modifyWebpackConfig: customModifyWebpackConfig, plugins };
 ```

-First we need some setup to get the webpack config from Volto's configuration.
-Once
+First we need some setup to get the webpack configuration from Volto's configuration.
-we have that, we just need to resolve the path to the desired add-ons and push it
+Once we have that, we need to resolve the path to the desired add-ons and push it
 into the Babel loader include list.
 After this, the add-ons will load correctly.

 ## Testing add-ons